singh-sudhir16/Real-Time-Data-Pipeline/README.md

 - `spark/`: Contains Spark streaming script and logs.
 - `.env/`: Contains environment configuration files.
 - `docker-compose.yml`: Docker Compose configuration file.

-## Acknowledgments

-For detailed information about the code and its functionalities, please refer to the inline comments within the source files.
-Feel free to explore the codebase and contribute to further enhancements or bug fixes!